Utah (UT)

 Units: bull moose units where nonresident permits are offered

-Fees: kind: text; text: nonresident application fee $21 per species/point plus transaction fee • kind: text; text: nonresident bull moose $3,488
+Fees: nonresident application fee $21 per species/point plus transaction fee • nonresident bull moose $3,488

 Hunt codes: see 2026 bison hunt table / Utah Hunt Planner